Handy tips for collecting firewood

 It’s illegal to take wood from national parks and reserves, even if the wood is dead or fallen.

-If you are caught, you face penalties of up to $1000.
+If you are caught, you face fines of up to $10,000 or imprisonment for 2 years.
 You can also have your equipment seized.
 In the past, rangers have confiscated chainsaws and other gear from people caught illegally taking wood in parks.

 The same goes for all public land, including reservoir and forest reserves.